 • Enter a 4-digit pin number you can remember, and do so twice.

-The app also allows you to change the Nest's preset temperatures.
-From the home screen, select Thermostat and then select Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
+The preset temperatures on your Nest can also be changed from the app.
+From the home screen, find your Thermostat before selecting Settings.
+Once there, select Temperature Preferences and then Temperature Presets.
+The display will show your preferred Comfort, Eco and Sleep temperatures.
 By selecting one of those three options, you can change the temperature for that preset.

 9. Making a Nest Thermostat Schedule

 • Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
-As you set the thermostat up, the Google Home app allows you to change the temperature with a schedule.
-If you select this feature, it will show a preset schedule and allows you to make changes.
-Once setup is complete, that’s the schedule it will use.
+When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
+If you select this feature, it displays a preset schedule for you to customize as you wish.
+After you've made all your choices, that’s the schedule it uses.

 To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
-After the day is selected, tap Add and select the preset you want.
+Find the time of week you want to add a temperature to.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Select Done to save changes.

-Nest thermostats can be integrated with most heating and cooling systems.
-The maker of Nest, Google, offers a compatibility tool that presents a few questions related to your location and current setup to see which Nest model would be compatible with your system.
+Nest thermostats are compatible with most heating and cooling systems.
+Google, Nest's manufacturer, features a compatibility checking tool that presents a few questions related to your location and current setup to learn which Nest model works with your system.

-If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Wisconsin Rapids.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Wisconsin Rapids.
 Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-Nest Thermostats are loaded with innovative features designed to make life more comfortable and save money.
-However, you can actually turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
+However, there is a way to turn off the smart features if you prefer manual controls similar to normal thermostats.

-Remember, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Bear in mind, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.